raspberrypi/linux/Documentation/admin-guide/unicode.rst

 The DEC VT220 uses a 6x10 character matrix, and these characters form a smooth progression in the DEC VT graphics character set.
-I have omitted the scan 5 line, since it is also used as a block-graphics character, and hence has been coded as U+2500 FORMS LIGHT HORIZONTAL.
+I have omitted the scan 5 lines since it is also used as a block-graphics character, and hence has been coded as U+2500 FORMS LIGHT HORIZONTAL.

 [v1.3]: These characters have been officially added to Unicode 3.2.0;